ClipFinance/strategy-router/docs/docs.md

 With partial withdraw all NFTs are burned and issuing share tokens for remaining amount.
 User's share tokens formula is remaining amount of coins divided by current PPS.

-User can withdraw part or whole amount noted in his Receipt NFT directly from the batching if cycle noted in the receipt is not closed yet.
+User can withdraw part or whole amount noted in his Receipt NFT directly from the batch if cycle noted in the receipt is not closed yet.
 If closed then he can convert his NFTs into Share Tokens, these shares can be used to withdraw tokens from strategies inlcuding profits.
 User can choose one of the supported tokens to receive after withdraw.

 There is also function to compound all the strategies which can be called anytime by anyone, and it is also called when depositing batch into strategies.